ONSdigital/ras-secure-message/README.md

 | USE_UAA                         | Sets whether a client token should be retrieved    | 1

-For each external application which frontstage communicates with there are 3 environment variables e.g. for the RM case service:
+For each external application which secure-message communicates with there are 3 environment variables e.g. for the RM case service:

 | Environment Variable            | Description                       | Default
 |---------------------------------|-----------------------------------|-------------------------------